cjrh/aiomsg/README.rst

     ⚠️ Right now this is in ALPHA.
 I'm changing stuff all the time.
 Don't depend on this library unless you can handle API breakage between releases.
 Your semver has no power here, this is calver country.
-    When I'm happy with the API I'll remove this wraning.
+    When I'm happy with the API I'll remove this warning.

 Table of Contents
 -----------------